Skip to content

 Critical Thinking Questions from The Snake and the Mirror

 1. How do the doctor’s thoughts change from the beginning of the story to the moment the snake appears?
+(The Snake and the Mirror)

 At first, the doctor thinks only about himself and his looks.
 But when the snake appears, he becomes terrified and realizes how helpless he is.
 His thoughts shift from vanity to fear, showing a change from pride to humility.

 2. In what ways does the doctor’s fear transform his perspective on life?
+(The Snake and the Mirror)

 The doctor’s fear makes him realize how vulnerable he is.
 He no longer thinks about his looks or ambitions but instead prays to God for safety.
 This shows that fear can make people see what truly matters.

 3. What lesson does the doctor learn from this encounter?
 How might this experience impact his character?
+(The Snake and the Mirror)

 The doctor learns that vanity and pride don’t matter in a life-threatening situation.
 He understands the value of safety and realizes his helplessness.
 This experience may make him more humble and less focused on his appearance.

 4. Discuss the irony in the doctor’s idea of an “ideal” wife compared to whom he actually marries.
+(The Snake and the Mirror)

 The doctor imagines marrying a rich, fat woman so he can run away if he needs to.
 But in reality, he marries a thin, fast woman.
 This is ironic because he ends up with someone who is the opposite of his “ideal.”

 5. How does the snake serve as both a source of danger and comic relief in the story?
+(The Snake and the Mirror)

 The snake is dangerous as it could easily bite the doctor, but it also adds humor when it looks into the mirror, like it’s admiring itself.
 This contrast between danger and humor makes the story more interesting.